 As you know, regularly priced equipment returned to Computer time within 30 days is covered by the unconditional refund that has been our tradition for 22 years.
-Your machine, however, is

-Mr. George Bander

-Olympic Systems

-P.O.
-Box 7761, Terminal Annex

-Los Angeles, CA 90010

-From experience, I know that the people at Olympic truly care about having satisfied customers.
+Your machine, however, is still covered by the manufacturer's warranty.
+Your needs will receive immediate attention if you write to Mr. George Bander Olympic Systems P.O.
+Box 7761, Terminal Annex Los Angeles, CA 90010 From experience, I know that the people at Olympic truly care about having satisfied customers.
 We, too, value your business, Ms. Saunders.
 Please don't miss our Tax Days sale in April, which will features more of the low prices and high-quality equipment that you've come to rely on.

-Sincerely,

-Linda Davis

-Customer Service
+Sincerely, Linda Davis Customer Service